 - 1. Retain gross density of 1.951 acres (85,000 sq. ft.) as the minimum requirement. - 2.
-Use the Land Evaluation Site Assessment (LESA) system to evaluate lands worthy of Purchase of Agricultural Conservation Easements (PACE).
-This should be a voluntary system used in concert with the property owner's request to sell an agricultural easement. - 3.
+Encourage participation of qualifying farms in the Farmland Preservation Program. - 3.
 Preserve farmland by voluntary (sale) of development rights from farmland to adjacent farm villages (Conservation Subdivisions). - 4.
-Apply for state or federal funding for purchase of agricultural easements. - 5.
 Encourage farm preservation as a use for open space in PRD subdivisions.